sciZer0/7/v/README.md

 * with over 100,000,000 owners of the native token
 * with the best Gini coefficient

-In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanisms.
+In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanisms, Proof-of-Stake-Flow (PoSF).

 The narrative of the blockchain also involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.